luffy-yu/vis_datasets/README.md

 ## Environment file

-**note: experiment.yml is the full environment used in my graduation experiments.
-So, in this case, some dependencies are not necessary.**
+**Note: `experiment.yml` is the full environment used in my graduation experiments.
+So, in this case, some dependencies are unnecessary.**

 - install anaconda